smartgrids-aau/environmental_complexity_criterion/README.md

     2. thickness of vertical bar
     3. Lenght of the horizontal bar of L. if a negative number is given, L shape will be flipped horizontally
     4. thickness of horizontal bar
+NOTE: models using maps from image file ignore width and height parameters and use image size instead.

 ## Batch run
 To run the model with different parameter sets, run `batch_run.py`.
 The result will be stored in `results/batch_run.csv`.